tunesmith/condorcet-counter/README.md

 or the Schwartz Set if Weak Condorcet Winners are allowable.

-All other so-called "Condorcet Completion" algorithms should be described as they are - tiebreakers that are by their very nature flawed, in that they try to force consistency on a set of ballots that is by definition not consistent.
+All other so-called "Condorcet Completion" algorithms should be described as they are - tie-breakers that are by their very nature flawed, in that they try to force consistency on a set of ballots that is by definition not consistent.